-Led by horticulturalist and landscape designer Sandra McMahon, and native French and Flemish speaker, Diane Perelsztejn, this tour is a feast of splendid classic and contemporary private gardens, great museums and natural landscapes of Belgium.
+Led by native French and Flemish speaker, Diane Perelsztejn, and accompanied by native Dutch speaker, Inge Pullar, this tour is a feast of splendid classic and contemporary private gardens, great museums and natural landscapes of Belgium.
+The tour includes a number of private gardens hosted by either the owners, head gardener or garden designer.